Skip to content

 Component 3: Governance Training

-Participants will embark on the AICD’s Company Directors Course at a time and location of their choosing provided it is within the current financial year to round off their training.
+Participants will embark on either the AICD’s Company Directors Course, or the AICD Governance Foundations for Not-for-Profit Directors at a time and location of their choosing provided it is within the current financial year to round off their training.

 OnBoard provides growers with the means and skills to approach governance in boards, committees and directorships.
 It includes: